abd123al/sokonify/client/README.md

 - use C-shared file `.so` for every OS because building `.jar` will need ndk
+- add option for configure server during auth so users may

 flutter run --release
 flutter build appbundle --obfuscate --split-debug-info=./build/app/outputs/symbols